partch guitars

-In late 1945 or early 1946 - again in Madison, Wisconsin - Partch developed Adapted Guitar 2, a ten-string acoustic lap steel guitar played Hawaiian-style, with a brass (later Pyrex) rod to make gliding pitches possible.
+In late 1945 or early 1946 - again in Madison, Wisconsin - Partch developed Adapted Guitar 2, a ten-string acoustic lap steel guitar played in the Hawaiian style, with a brass (later Pyrex) rod making gliding pitches possible.
 Originally a six-string Regal Oahu model (also marketed under the Kahlua and Associated Teachers brands) to which the composer added four strings, this guitar was manufactured at some point between 1935 and 1939.
 It was first used in his collection of pieces known as the Eleven Intrusions [1950], as well as Sonata Dementia [1951], the speech-drama King Oedipus [1951], and many of the composer's later large-scale ensemble works such as Delusion Of The Fury [1966].
-It was tuned in various configurations as required, and at some point in 1951 was also fitted with an electronic pickup.
+It was tuned in various configurations as required, and at some point in 1951 was also fitted with an electronic pickup designed by none other than Leo Fender.

 Partch’s final Adapted Guitar was actually a reworking of his very first one.
-At some point in 1950 the composer removed the frets of his original, acoustic Adapted Guitar 1, painted its fingerboard in bold colours, and converted it into a lap steel guitar, renaming it Adapted Guitar 3.
-All of this instrument’s strings were originally tuned to unisons or octaves of G (his fundamental tone, 1/1) - with the exception of a small part added for the 1967 revision of Even Wild Horses [1952].
-This guitar was first used in the pieces Lover, Soldiers/War/Another War, Vanity and Cloud Chamber Music, which were all composed in 1950.
-It is also present in the score to the 1954 version of Barstow, as well as in the composer's final completed composition, The Dreamer That Remains, which was written in 1972 for the film of the same name.
+At some point in 1950 the composer removed the frets of his original, acoustic Adapted Guitar 1.
+He painted its fingerboard in bold colours, converted it into a lap steel guitar, and renamed it Adapted Guitar 3.
+All of this instrument’s strings were originally tuned to unisons or octaves of G (his fundamental tone), with the exception of a small part added for it in the 1967 revision of Even Wild Horses [1952].
+This guitar was first used in the pieces Lover, Soldiers/War/Another War, Vanity and Cloud Chamber Music, all of which were composed in 1950.
+It is also present in the score to the 1954 version of Barstow, as well as in the composer's final completed composition - The Dreamer That Remains - which was written in 1972 for the film of the same name.

 My replica of Adapted Guitar 1 (initially developed in late 2013) differs from Partch's original in that its body is of the larger 'dreadnought' type, which increases bass resonance and projection.
 In its former equal-tempered life, it was a 1977 Japanese-made Takamine F-340, itself a clone of a Martin D-28.
-In addition to the frets required to perform the pieces originally composed for the instrument, my replica also has a number of additional frets, enabling me to perform works originally conceived for other Partch instruments such as the Adapted Viola and Harmonic Canon II.
-These extra frets also assist me with microtonal vocal pitching, and were added on three separate occasions between 2014 and 2017.
+In addition to the frets required to perform the pieces composed for the original guitar, my replica also has a number of additional frets, enabling me to perform works originally conceived for other Partch instruments such as the Adapted Viola and Harmonic Canon I. These extra frets also assist with microtonal vocal pitching, and were added on three separate occasions between 2014 and 2017.
+My replica can be heard on my 2024 album Chris Rainier Sings The Music Of Harry Partch >

 Apart from its narrower string spacing, and a slightly different visual approach to mapping out the multitude of pitches required on its fretboard, my replica of Adapted Guitar 2 is as faithful a copy as was practically possible at the time it was originally developed in 2017.
-Approaching the composer's original adaptation process from the opposite direction, I decided instead to remove two strings from a 12-string acoustic guitar (originally a 1976 Japanese Takamine F-400) in order to achieve the required string configuration on Partch's instrument.
+Approaching the composer's original adaptation process somewhat in reverse, I removed two strings from a 12-string acoustic guitar (originally a 1976 Japanese Takamine F-400) in order to achieve the required string configuration.
+This replica can be heard on the final track (The Rose) on my 2024 album Chris Rainier Sings The Music Of Harry Partch >

 My copy of Adapted Guitar 3 (on the right in the above image) was also developed in 2017.
-Again it has a 'dreadnought' Martin D-28 body type,in this case a 1981 Takamine F-340 model, unlike the smaller "parlor guitar" size of the original.
-I also took a slightly different approach to the layout of the microtonal pitches for this instrument, echoing the aesthetic approach to the fretboard employed on my replica of Adapted Guitar 2
+Again, it has a 'dreadnought' Martin D-28 body type - in this case a 1981 Takamine F-340 model - unlike the smaller parlor guitar dimensions of Partch's original.
+I also took a slightly different approach to the layout of the microtonal pitches for this instrument, echoing the aesthetic employed on the fretboard of my replica of Adapted Guitar 2

 //

-Fret layout, string configurations, open string tunings and the microtonal pitches required for particular Partch compositions were calculated through a long process of historical research, consultations with Partch scholars around the world, and reverse engineering the relevant original scores.
-The fretwork and various structural modifications of the original instruments were done by James Mumford of Mumford Guitars in Warrnambool, Australia.
+Fret layouts, string configurations, open string tunings and the microtonal pitches required for particular Partch compositions were calculated through a long process of historical research, consultations with Partch scholars around the world, and by reverse engineering the relevant original scores.
+The fretwork and various structural modifications of the original instruments were done by James Mumford in Warrnambool, Australia.
 The microtonal fingerboard indications on Adapted Guitar 2 and Adapted Guitar 3 were painstakingly measured, affixed and annotated by Tess E. McKenzie.
-Financial support for the additional fretwork on my Adapted Guitar 1, Adapted Guitar 2 and its pickup, and the pickup installation on Adapted Guitar 3 was generously provided by Scordatura Ensemble as part of their "Rose Petal Jam" and "Tonality Flux" projects during 2016-2017 and 2020-2023.
+Financial support for the additional fretwork on my Adapted Guitar 1, Adapted Guitar 2 and its pickup, and the pickup installation on Adapted Guitar 3 was generously provided by Scordatura Ensemble as part of their "Rose Petal Jam" and "Tonality Flux" projects (2016-2017 & 2020-2023).
 All of my Adapted Guitar replicas are fitted with K&K pickups.
-My Adapted Guitar 2 is played with a replica Pyrex and oak tone bar made by David Lavis in Bath, United Kingdom.
+My Adapted Guitar 2 is played with a replica Pyrex and oak tone bar made by David Lavis in Bath, UK.
 Adapted Guitar 3 is played with either this aforementioned bar, a Shubb Long Dawg stainless steel bar, or a solid brass bar made by Woodshed Capos in Essex in the United Kingdom.
 All strings are Elixir Nanoweb.

-1) Harry Partch with the original, first Adapted Guitar 1 in his attic room in 1943 at 329 West Seneca Street, Ithaca New York.
-Courtesy of the Agnes Albert Collection of the San Francisco Symphony Orchestra.
+1) Partch in 1943 with the original, first Adapted Guitar 1 in his room at 329 West Seneca Street, Ithaca.
+Courtesy of the Agnes Albert Collection, San Francisco Symphony.

-2) The original Adapted Guitar 2 (left) and the second, electric Adapted Guitar 1.
-Photograph taken in 1946 by Arthur M. Vinje.
+2) The original Adapted Guitar 2 (left) and the second, electric Adapted Guitar 1 in 1946.
+Photograph by Arthur M. Vinje.
 Courtesy of the Wisconsin University Archives.

 3) Partch playing the original Adapted Guitar 2, most likely in Chicago in 1958.
 Courtesy of the Harry Partch Estate Archive, San Diego.